 Updating data on your side:

-In order to obtain only recently updated records, as we currently do not offer webhooks, you can use our "Last Update" Endpoint.
+In order to obtain only recently updated records, you can use both webhooks and our "Last Update" Endpoint.
 We recommend the use of webhooks as they allow reduced traffic and connections.

 If you want to create a public App we will be able to offer our customer a direct install within our pages.
 To do so we need you to send us a "Install URL" on your web server (https), which is simply the web page with our logo where you provide basic information about the install process and a link to our OAuth Login.